avast/bytes/README.md

 }
 ```

-...or serialize the message to `ByteString` as usual and wrap it to `ByteStringBytes`.
+...or serialize the message to `ByteString` as usual and wrap it with `ByteStringBytes`.

 JDK-based implementations